 For research-related supplies and materials that are needed on the same day, you may choose to pay for these with your own money and get reimbursed after the fact (not to exceed \$499.99 per day per vendor).
-In order to be reimbursed you must save your receipt, fill out a reimbursement form, have it signed by your faculty advisor, and turn it in to the finance analyst assigned to your faculty advisor for account and fund approval.
+In order to be reimbursed you must save your receipt, fill out a reimbursement form, have it signed by your faculty advisor, and turn it in to Anu Nanjappa, the Department Coordinator.
 Your receipt MUST have the store name printed or stamped on it, a printed product description, the date, and payment amount.

 All receipts must be submitted for reimbursement within 30 days of the purchase date.
-Check with Anu Nanjappa if you're unsure whether your anticipated purchase is an allowable, reimbursable expense.
+Check with Anu if you're unsure whether your anticipated purchase is an allowable, reimbursable expense.
 The following procedures have been implemented for handling supplies and materials reimbursements.

-1. Obtain a reimbursement form from the Department Office or online at: http://ecoevo.bio.uci.edu/admin/forms.html.

-2. Fill out all information on the form.
-Get the PI's signature before submitting this to the Department Office.

-3. Attach original receipts for approval; please tape receipts to an 81/2 x 11 piece of paper; remove all staples, chronologically (by date).
+- 1. Obtain a reimbursement form from the Department Office or online at: http://ecoevo.bio.uci.edu/admin/forms.html. - 2.
+Fill out all information on the form.
+Get the PI's signature before submitting this to the Department Office. - 3.
+Attach original receipts for approval; please tape receipts to an 81/2 x 11 piece of paper; remove all staples, chronologically (by date).